 In Defense of Pimento Cheese

-Every year, the Masters roll around and the pimento-cheese-sandwich haters come crawling out of their hole, barking loudly about how it's too spicy, too chunky—enough!
+AUGUSTA, GA — Every year, the Masters roll around and the pimento cheese sandwich haters come crawling out of their hole, barking loudly about how it's too spicy, too chunky, too this, too that.
+Enough!
 It's a southern delicacy and you will put respect on its name (unless you're vegan or lactose, then I'll let it slide).

 I've come here to set the record straight—pimento cheese is good—you're just not enjoying it properly.